Publication

 Are privacy impact assessments mandatory?

 The Article 29 Working Party has subsequently issued Guidelines on Data Protection Impact Assessments (WP 248).
-It suggests there are nine criteria to consider to determine whether to conduct a privacy impact assessment, and that an assessment should be made if two or more of those criteria are met.
-This is arguably wider than the criteria set out in the paragraph above
+It suggests there are nine criteria to consider to determine whether to conduct a data protection impact assessment, and that an assessment should be made if two or more of those criteria are met.
+This is arguably wider than the criteria set out in the paragraph above.

 In February 2019, the Commission approved and made public a list of the kind of processing operations which are subject to the requirement for a data protection impact assessment pursuant to the terms of GDPR.
 The list includes the following kind of processing operations: (i) a large-scale and regular processing of biometric personal data for unique identification of individual(s); (ii) processing genetic data for profiling which has legal effects on or similarly significantly affects relevant data subject(s); (iii) processing location data for profiling with legal effects on or similarly significantly affects relevant on data subject(s); (iv) a large-scale processing of personal data where the data have not been obtained directly from the data subjects and data subjects are not aware, and have not been informed of the processing; (v) the personal data processing is carried out by a controller not established in the EU and having its designated representative in EU is in the territory of Bulgaria; (vi) regular and systemic processing where data subjects are not informed of their rights; (vii) processing of child’s personal data in relation to direct offering of information society services; and (viii) large scale migration of personal data to new technologies.